Benson2121/CSC311-Machine-Learning/Assignment1/README.md

 # CSC311 - Assignment1

-Please refer to the handout.pdf for the full assignment.

 ## 1. Nearest Neighbours and the Curse of Dimensionality.

 In this question, you will verify the claim from lecture that “most” points in a high-dimensional space are far away from each other, and also approximately the same distance.
 There is a very neat proof of this fact which uses the properties of expectation and variance.